pylayers/pylayers/doc/manual/slab.rst

      20: 'PLASTERBOARD_7CM'}

-The material database becomes a member of the slab database, and as precedently said there is also an adhoc dictionnary available in order to keep the association between a material id and the material name.
+The material database becomes a member of the slab database, and as previously said there is also an ad hoc dictionary available in order to keep the association between a material id and the material name.

 .. code:: python